Dear Board of Directors:

 Steps Credit Unions Can Take to Mitigate Risks Associated With E-Mail and Internet-Related Fraudulent Schemes

-(opens new window)).
+(opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) ).
 Specific actions that should be considered to prevent and deter e-mail and Internet-related fraudulent schemes include:

 - Improving authentication methods and procedures to protect against the risk of user ID and password theft from members through e-mail and other frauds;